jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/TypeScript cheat sheet.md

 ## Import types

-- Using a standard `import` at the top will cause TypeScript to parse the `.d.ts` file as a normal module, rather than a global one.
+- Declaration files with no `import` or `export` apply globally.
+Using a standard `import` at the top of the file will cause TypeScript to parse it as a normal module, meaning it must be imported to be used.
 Instead, use dynamic `import()`.

 ```ts
 declare class Holiday {